afkale/homepage.nvim/README.md

 ## Features
 - Load a homepage from a file.
 - Automatically center the content in the Vim window.
-- Customizable colors and highlight groups.
+- Customizable color.
-- Automatically display the homepage when Vim starts with no file arguments.
+- Automatically display the homepage on startup.

 ## Instalation
 ### [Using vim-plug](https://github.com/junegunn/vim-plug)